andreasma/collective.clamav_old/README.rst

 --------

-- To start, you need to have ``clamd`` running on some host accessible by your instances. ``collective.ClamAV`` supports either UNIX socket connections or remote connections.
+- To start, you need to have ``clamd`` running on some host accessible by your instances. ``collective.clamav`` supports either UNIX socket connections or remote connections.

-- Install collective.ClamAV and setup the host & port or the path to the ``clamd`` socket in the control panel (default is a network connection to ``clamd`` listening on *localhost* at port 3310).
+- Install collective.clamav and setup the host & port or the path to the ``clamd`` socket in the control panel (default is a network connection to ``clamd`` listening on *localhost* at port 3310).
 By default *Files* and *Images* are going to be checked for viruses when added or updated.